dominiksipowicz/Iceberg-code-review/README.md

 2. You've also noticed that no tests were written.
 Can you suggest what tests you would write and how they might be structured?

-NOTE: We don't expect you to write any code or tests, just dot point in a document what changes you would make to the code and explain the process for each of the tests.
+NOTE: We don't expect you to write any code or tests, just dot point in a document what changes you would make to the code and explain the process for each of the tests in as much detail as possible.

 ## Commands to run: